 We’ve all been there, working away in Salesforce, when suddenly we get a plain white screen with some simple black text that stops us in our tracks – an error message.
 Something has gone wrong.
-Just like our LEGO® man below, panic can set in.
+Just like our LEGO® man above, panic can set in.
 Why are we getting this error?
 What did I do wrong?
 How do I fix this?
+Is it simply an access problem, or have I got a GACK, A Salesforce Internal Server Error.
 Fear not, in this post we will go through how you can defend yourself against these errors properly.

 These errors can broadly speaking be placed into 3 groups:

 When you see the words “insufficient privileges” then you should think about permissions and visibility.
 How has the user got to here and should they be able to get here?
 It could be an issue with sharing settings or profile permissions, but hopefully it is fairly easy to fix.
 The same applies for if you are told a record no longer exists – where did the link to it come from?

 The phrase “attempt to de-reference a null object” fills many developer’s hearts with dread but these errors are pretty simple to handle.
 Other code errors may just need re-saving and compiling.
 The most difficult often involve a governor limit being exceeded such as “too many SOQL queries 101”.
 Whilst at first these errors are often mysterious, experience and some careful analysis normally makes them resolvable, and following best practices can often help you avoid them.